 An elector may be removed from the roll where a registered medical practitioner has certified in writing that the person is incapable of understanding the nature and significance of enrolment and voting because of unsound mind.
 You should write to the Australian Electoral Commission, providing details of the elector's full name, date of birth and enrolled address using the Objection claim form, and attaching the medical practitioner's certificate.

 In time, we will receive notification of everyone who dies from Births, Deaths and Marriages, and his/her name will automatically be removed from the rolls.

 Yes.
 The roll is available for public inspection at the office of the ACT Electoral Commission.
 The roll is updated every month.
 The roll is not available on the internet for privacy reasons.

 No. Rolls cannot be purchased from the Australian Electoral Commission or the ACT Electoral Commission.
 The Electoral Act prohibits the selling of the roll.

 If you are unsure if you are correctly enrolled, you can check your enrolment details online, via the Australian Electoral Commission's website.

 When making such an enquiry, you will be asked to provide all the details about your enrolment.
 We can only provide you with confirmation of the details you have supplied.
 No further information can be given.

 If you are told that you are not currently enrolled for the address for which you claim enrolment, you should submit an enrolment form to update your details.
 You may be on the electoral roll for a previous address.

-Following are recent enrolment figures as well as those for the past 5 elections.
-(The most recent column will be updated every 3 months.)
+Following are enrolment figures for the past 5 elections.

 |Molonglo*||108 194||103 719||95 548||91 328||87 237||81 883|